opulencedeveloper/CommunityTradApp/README.md

 Mobile App.
-Created with Flutter
+Developed with Flutter